Alexandre Despatie: Diving career

 In front of his home crowd at the 2005 World Aquatic Championships in Montreal, he became World Champion on the 3 metre springboard.
 He won with a world record score of 813.60 points, his "worst" dive being rated an average 8.5.
 Despatie followed up on that performance by winning the 1 m springboard, with a world record score of 489.69.
 His victory meant that he had won FINA World Titles on both springboard and platform.

 Despatie successfully defended his three-meter springboard title at the 2006 Commonwealth Games in Melbourne, and also won gold medals on 1 m springboard and 3 m synchronized with Arturo Miranda.
 He finished 3rd in the 10m platform.

 Returning to Melbourne, this time for the 2007 World Aquatics Championships, Despatie went head to head with the best divers in the world, including the top-ranked Chinese diving team.
 Finishing 8th in the 10 m tower event and winning silver medals in the 3 m event and the 3 m synchro with partner Arturo Miranda, Despatie proved that he was one of the world's best divers.

 At the Beijing Olympics in 2008, he claimed a silver medal in the 3m springboard event and finished in 5th place in the 3m synchro event.

 At the 2010 Commonwealth Games.
 Alexandre got 3 gold medals for Canada, in the 1 metre and 3 metre springboard, and 3 metre synchronized springboard dive.

 Television career

 Despatie announced his retirement during a news conference in Montreal on June 4, 2013.
 On June 6, he was announced as the cohost of Breakfast Televisions Montreal edition, set to premiere on City Montreal on August 26, 2013.

 In 2015, Despatie left the show, and was replaced by Derek Fage.

 In 2021, Despatie appeared on Chanteurs masqués, a Quebecois version of the popular TV show The Masked Singer.
 He appeared as "Gâteau" (Cake) and placed 8th overall.

 In 2023, Despatie competed on Big Brother Célébrités.
-He is the 4th person evicted and lasts 29 days.
+He was the 4th person evicted and lasted 29 days.